bodo-ai/Bodo/docs/source/supported.rst

 Strings
 -------

-Currently, HPAT provides basic ASCII string support.
+Currently, Bodo provides basic ASCII string support.
 Constant strings, equality comparison of strings (``==`` and ``!=``), ``split`` function, extracting characters (e.g. ``s[1]``), concatination, and convertion to `int` and `float` are supported.
 Here are some examples::